giraycoskun/university-anouncement-system/README.md

-# Anouncement Notification System for University Anouncements
+# Announcement Notification System for University Announcements

 A System to track announcements from a website with Central Authentication System(CAS) such as university acounts